 When you hear the word feedback, what do you feel?

-I feel all of these emotions when I’m about to receive feedback.
+All of these emotions run through me when I’m about to receive feedback.
 That’s why positive feedback feels so…

 In this guide, I will show you how to give positive feedback to colleagues in a way they will never forget.
-The trick is to use ♦️diamonds♦️.
+The trick?
+Use ♦️diamonds♦️.